trinkles/spinelytest/Arduino ESP32/localspinelyAsync/README.md

 # About `wifi_connection.h`

 This file contains all SSID, passwords, and server IPs.
-It will be shared via different means.
+It will be shared via different means, not via this repo.